Saturday, February 27, 2021

 The edition I have is a 1944 wartime oversize paperback titled 'Murder for Empire'.
 The cover proudly proclaims "A full length novel", yet the flyleaf states in tiny print "This edition respresents an abridgement of the original to speed the action."

 I recently discovered a copy of an archived 1946 newspaper interview (at this link) which includes not only her background, but also the only photograph I have ever seen of her (her dust jackets apparently never included a photo).
 Note her pins spell out "K M K".
-The text in the archived scan is difficult to read, so I have typed it out for you below, and included the photo.
+The text in the archived scan is difficult to read, so I have transcribed it below, and included the photo.

 The Boston Daily Globe - Friday, June 21, 1946 - page 19